engdoreis/display_drivers/README.md

 # display_drivers
-This driver is designed to be fairly simple to port and use in any platform.
-It is completely hardware independent, the access to the necessary hardware is provided by callbacks functions that should be implemented by the application.
+This driver prioritizes platform portability and ease of use.
+It achieves hardware independence through application-provided callback functions, which handle all necessary hardware interactions.

 Example:
 ```C